David Humphrey, Director

 Read Jackie's interview "Jackie Apodaca Lights up the Stage"

-Address: Southern Oregon University, Department of Theatre Arts
+Address: Oregon Center for the Arts at Southern Oregon University, Theatre Program

 1250 Siskiyou Blvd., Ashland, OR 97520